farhad-ozn/crop-yield-forcast--MLP-regression-/README.md

 * TWS is expressed in millimetres of water equivalent, which represents the depth of water stored over a unit area, therefore average per country used
 It is worth mentioning that all numerical features were standardized using StandardScaler, fitted(fit.transform) on the training set and applied (.transform) to validation and test set.

-Feature selection
+D. Feature selection
 Monthly to yearly aggregation
 Soil temperatures (i.e., SoilTMP at 4 different depths), moistures (i.e., SoilMoi at 4 different depths), CanopInt_inst_data, ESoil_tavg_data, Rainf_tavg_data, Snowf_tavg_data, TVeg_tavg_data and TWS_inst_data were originally monthly per latitude per longitude, we computed yearly averages across all 12 months to match the temporal resolution of  Yield_and_Production data.
 Land cover
 For the land cover percentage data, only class 12 and class 14 were included and summed up in the analysis.
 Out of the 17 MODIS land cover classes class 12 corresponds to Croplands and class 14 represents Cropland/Natural Vegetation Mosaics.